Hello, I'm Nick and together with my partner Kendall and Eddie the Labradoodle we are here to help with your special fur child.

 Our favourite breeds to work with are low-to-non-shedding dog breeds like "Oodles" (Labradoodles, Groodles, Cavoodles, Spoodles, Schnoodles, Borderdoodles, Moodles etc) and pedigree breeds like Poodles, Lagottos, Schnauzers, Portuguese Water Dogs, Soft Coated Wheaten Terriers, Westies, Scotty Dogs, Maltese Terriers, Bichon Frise, Havanese, Bedlington Terriers and the like.

 We will also happily work with all Spaniels, Retrievers, Shepherds / Working breeds, and most other pure and mixed breeds.
 However due to the propensity of these breeds to shed fur, adult dogs may not be available for dog holidays.
 It will depend on the dog and the decision will be made at our discretion.

 Sorry… Staffies, Amstaffs, Mastiffs, Bull Terriers, Bull Arabs, Akitas or related breeds are unavailable for dog holidays or doggy day care.
-We are also unavailable to help with aggressive dogs.
-And prefer not working with slobbering dogs although sometimes they are too cute to resist.
+We are also unavailable to help with aggressive dogs and drooling / slobbery dogs.

 Dog walking and park play